 1 capitalized compared to the original projection.
 The Company expects the O&M 2 spend associated with meter support will come closer to projections going forward.
 3 4 PLEASE DESCRIBE HOW THE COMPANY HAS ENSURED THAT METER O35.
-5 SUPPORT COSTS INCURRED HAVE BEEN REASONABLE AND NECESSARY AND ARE IN ACCORDANCE WITH THE COMPANY'S 6 APPROVED AMS DEPLOYMENT PLAN.
-7 8 The Company has incurred meter support costs for the activities I have just A. 9 discussed, which are essential for supporting the AMS meters.
+5 SUPPORT COSTS INCURRED HAVE BEEN REASONABLE AND 6 NECESSARY AND ARE IN ACCORDANCE WITH THE COMPANY'S APPROVED AMS DEPLOYMENT PLAN.
+7 8 Α, The Company has incurred meter support costs for the activities I have just 9 discussed, which are essential for supporting the AMS meters.
 The Company 10 appropriately tracked these costs and ensured that they were expended and properly allocated to the AMS initiative.
-The meter support costs were incurred in 11 12 accordance with the Company's approved AMS Plan and are entitled to the 13 presumption in 16 TAC § 25.130(k)(6) that those costs are reasonable and 14 necessary.
-15 16 B. Communications Network 17 O36.
-PLEASE DESCRIBE THE COMMUNICATIONS NETWORK COSTS CONTEMPLATED IN THE AMS DEPLOYMENT PLAN.
-18 19 A. The communications network costs include communication hardware and 20 deployment.
-Costs also include Information Technology Systems and headend system, MDMS (Meter Data Management System), and the IT portions of DMS/OMS.
+11 The meter support costs were incurred in 12 accordance with the Company's approved AMS Plan and are entitled to the 13 presumption in 16 TAC § 25.130(k)(6) that those costs are reasonable and 14 necessary.
+15 16 В. Communications Network 17 O36.
+PLEASE DESCRIBE THE COMMUNICATIONS NETWORK COSTS 18 CONTEMPLATED IN THE AMS DEPLOYMENT PLAN, 19 Α. The communications network costs include communication hardware and 20 deployment.
+Costs also include Information Technology Systems and 21 Infrastructure such as software, software licenses, IT hardware (and its associated headend system, MDMS (Meter Data Management System), and the IT portions of DMS/OMS.